 • Earnest money deposit.
 Whether buyers are trying to reduce their risk of something going wrong during closing or strengthen their offer, they can negotiate a lower or higher earnest money deposit with a counter offer.

-Being Timely and Responsive
+Be Timely and Responsive

 Real estate offers and counter offers often come with a set expiration date, so time is usually of the essence.
 Forty-eight hours is a standard acceptance window in many real estate markets, but in hot markets offers might expire within 24 hours or less.